AshtonTankGallistel/Flight-of-Icarus/README.md

-**Winter Letter Delivery DX**
+**Flight of Icarus**

-A platformer made by Ashton Gallistel.
-Deliver a letter to a family of snowman!
+A top-down roguelike made by Ashton Gallistel.

+Take your wax candle, and explore a monster-infested attic as you attempt to ascend as far as possible!

 Made with a Phaser 3 code framework for creating a bare-bones 2D platformer game.

-Visual and auditory assets provided by Kenny Assets [Pixel Platformer](https://kenney.nl/assets/pixel-platformer) asset pack, with gratitude.
-The exceptions to this are the sprites for the moon and letters, which were made by me.
+Visual assets provided by Kenny Assets [Pixel Platformer](https://kenney.nl/assets/pixel-platformer) asset pack, with gratitude.
+Audio assets provided by Pixabay and the people who upload there, with gratitude.
+The exceptions to this are the sprites for the hearts and projectiles, which were made by me.